pdorrell/melody_scripter/README.rst

 **Bar Lines** are represented by ``|``.
 Bar lines are used to check that the total lengths of notes and rests in each bar have the correct values.
-They also reset the default note duration to 1 beat.
+They also reset the default note duration to 1 crotchet.
 Bar lines do not have any direct effect on Midi output.

 Cuts
 ----